AkshitIreddy/PCV-Assignment/README.md

 The assignment question was to implement a computer vision research paper of choice and make improvements to it.

 We choose the Animatediff Paper which you can find here https://arxiv.org/abs/2307.04725v1

+Information on the improvements we made and references can be found in the word document.